San Antonio Spurs @ Los Angeles Lakers Picks and Predictions - February 10th 2026

 Quarter by Quarter Stats for San Antonio Spurs at Los Angeles Lakers

-When the game breaks into segments, these splits assist identify the hot spots; you can compare that view with NBA point spreads and odds.
-Start with San Antonio Spurs—a clean glance shows: best quarter is 1Q, and its stronger half is the first half.
-Then Los Angeles Lakers—a fresh look shows: peaks in 1Q with the edge in the first half.
+Use these quarter splits to show spot where points usually come from; you can cross-check with NBA odds board.
+For San Antonio Spurs, a clean readout reads: best quarter is 1Q, and its stronger half is the first half.
+For Los Angeles Lakers, a extra readout reads: peaks in 1Q with the edge in the first half.

 | Segment | Away | Home |